centreon/centreon-documentation/versioned_docs/version-22.04/integrations/plugin-packs/procedures/operatingsystems-linux-snmp.md

 ## net-snmp server configuration

-:note: A detailed documentation on how-to configure SNMP is available in the documentation of each Linux distribution.
+> A detailed documentation on how-to configure SNMP is available in the documentation of each Linux distribution.

 Find below a minimalist snmpd.conf / net-snmp config file (replace **my-snmp-community** by the relevant value).